-What is the first thing you visualise when you hear the words hydrate and moisturise?
+What is the first thing you visualize when you hear the words hydrate and moisturize?
 Water!
-Water plays a central role in making sure your skin stays healthy, smooth, and functioning to its optimum at a cellular level, so it only makes sense that every skincare aisle is lined with skincare products promising to hydrate and moisturise your skin.
+Water plays a central role in making sure your skin stays healthy, smooth, and functioning to its optimum at a cellular level, so it only makes sense that every skincare aisle is lined with skincare products promising to hydrate and moisturize your skin.

 Hydration and Moisturisation in today's skincare jargon are overused and thrown around in product claims so often that they are often confused as the same.
-Though it is essential to both hydrate and moisturise your skin - their delivery method to your skin is very different from each other.
-Both concepts address the importance of making sure the skin is getting water it requires to fight dryness and dehydration, premature signs of ageing and environmental damage.
+Though it is essential to both hydrate and moisturize your skin - their delivery method to your skin is very different from each other.
+Both concepts address the importance of making sure the skin is getting the water it requires to fight dryness and dehydration, premature signs of aging, and environmental damage.
 So their goal may be the same, the difference lies in how they go about achieving these results.
-So let me break down their differences, benefits and tips for you.
+So let me break down their differences, benefits, and tips for you.

 WHAT'S THE DIFFERENCE BETWEEN HYDRATION AND MOISTURE?

 Hydration refers to the water content within the cells that leads them to swell and be plump and bouncy, thus reflecting light well.
 If water flows out of the cells and the cells are dehydrated, they can become shriveled, which leads to lackluster skin.
 This means that when you’re using a topical hydrator, you’re infusing your cells with water and improving your skin’s ability to absorb moisture and nutrients.